ravikaran90/Sonarqube_Terraform/README.md

 Creation of Infrastructure
 terraform apply infra-plan

-After the Infrastructure creation, sonarqube is installed on the Kubernetes cluster abd then an ingress is created and attached to sonarqube service.
+After the Infrastructure creation, sonarqube is installed on the Kubernetes cluster and then an ingress is created and attached to sonarqube service.